 “If someone contacts you claiming to be from HMRC, asks for bank details, threatens arrest or demands that you transfer money, it is likely to be a scam.
 Check GOVUK for our scams checklist and to find out how to report tax scams.”

 “We take phishing and spoofing attempts on our customers very seriously, and will never call a customer for payment outside of our website.
 If a customer has concerns or receives a call they believe is not from Amazon, they can contact our customer service team or check the Amazon.co.uk help pages for guidance.”

 What is phishing?

-Phishing emails or texts (often called ‘smishing’) contain an urgent call to action, encouraging the recipient to visit a website that criminals use for stealing valuable data such as usernames and passwords, financial details, and other personal information like date of birth or address.
+Phishing emails, text messages or phone calls (often called ‘smishing’ and ‘vishing’) contain an urgent call to action, which usually encourages the recipient to visit a website that is designed to steal your personal and financial information.
 This information can then be used by criminals to commit offences such as identity theft or fraud.
-Phishing messages aren’t just limited to emails or texts.
-Criminals will also use phone calls and social media for phishing messages.

-Phishing communications often use urgent language to trick recipients into making a quick decision and not inspecting the email, text or message closely.
-Criminals have become far better at making fake emails look like real communications from respected organisations.
-Criminals will use correct spelling and grammar, real logos from a company’s official website and sometimes even personalise the emails with the recipient’s personal information, such as their name.
+Criminals have become far better at making suspicious messages look like genuine communication from well-known and trusted organisations.
+Criminals will use correct spelling and grammar, official logos from a company’s website and sometimes, even personalise the emails with the recipient’s personal information, such as their name.

 - You can report suspicious texts you have received but not acted upon, by forwarding the original message to 7726, which spells SPAM on your keypad.

-- For further information on how to protect yourself from cyber crime, visit http://www.actionfraud.police.uk/mulletover.
+- For further information on how to protect yourself, visit http://www.actionfraud.police.uk/mulletover.